thomaskeggin/gen3sis_sandbox/readme.md

 And that’s the bulk of it.
 Once you have your outputs, it’s really up to the user to decide what they’d like to do with them.
-For fun, I’ve continued a bit below with a quick look at the outputs we get from our practice simulation.
+For fun, I’ve continued a bit below by having a quick look at the outputs we get from our practice simulation.

 > This is just the beginning - most users run batches of gen3sis
 > simulations.
 This can be done by building a configuration file